rsdoiel/antenna/snapshots.md

 date: 2025-06-10, from: Chris Coyier blog

 Just a high five to McSweeney&#8217;s for the month-by-month documentation of the horrible crap Trump does.
 Just a paragraph reminder with good links to confirm.
-I try to keep my own little mental list of things that horrify me.
-Not to slather myself in, as I don&#8217;t have the mental health spoons to live like [&#8230;]
+UPDATE: McSweeney&#8217;s took it down?
+Not a great look.
+I wonder what the story is.
+I hope it&#8217;s not a threat.
+There is an Internet Archive link.
+I try to [&#8230;]

 <br>